MangelMaxime/Thoth/docs/src/Content/Json/Decode.md

 ### Map functions

-To get data from several fields and apply them into a record you will need to use the maps functions like `map2`, `map3`, ..., `map8`.
+To get data from several fields and convert them into a record you will need to use the `map` functions like `map2`, `map3`, ..., `map8`.

 ```fsharp